Julie-M-Zhu/foofactors/docs/_sources/materials/assignments/milestone2.md

 Before starting your work we encourage you to go through the bullet points below so that you can plan the milestone and assign tasks to individual team members.
 Note that your GitHub issues is one of the primary sources for us to see your work devision and contribution.

-**By the end of this milestone, we should be able to install and use your Python package functions.**
+**By the end of this milestone, we should be able to install and use your Python package functions from GitHub** (you do not need to publish your package on PyPI yet).

 ### 1. Write test cases and code iteratively
 rubric={accuracy:20,quality:10,mechanics:10}